qhameem/sotw-new-23-aug-25/.kilocode/context.md

 ### UI/UX Enhancements:

 *   **Task Color Palettes**: Users can assign a color to each task from a visual color palette.
+The colors are mapped to priority numbers (1-8).
 *   **Task Deadlines**: Users can set a specific date and time as a deadline for each task using a datetime picker.
+The deadline is displayed in a readable format (e.g., "9 Sep, 2025 8:05 PM").
 *   **Responsive Design**: The form for adding new tasks is responsive and wraps on smaller screens to prevent overflow.
 *   **Sidebar List Display**: On desktop, a user's to-do lists are displayed in the right sidebar for quick access.
 On mobile, this list appears at the top.
 *   **Pill-Based Navigation**: Lists are represented as clickable pills/tabs below the creation form, allowing users to easily switch between them.